YDWK/YDWK/README.md

 }
 ```

-A default bot has all to recommend gateway intents.
+A default bot has all the recommend gateway intents.